NQevxvEtg/tiktok-nav/README.md

 7. Run `python tiktok.py`

 ## Functions
-Swipe Up: swipes up
+Swipe Up: swipes up<br>
-Swipe Down: swipes down
+Swipe Down: swipes down<br>
-Block: blocks an account by clicking on the profile picture Block Live: blocks an account by swiping to the left
+Block: blocks an account by clicking on the profile picture<br>
+Block Live: blocks an account by swiping to the left<br>
 Comment: open comment for `n` seconds